emipa606/RimworldWesternizationProject/README.md

 Suggested Load Order:

 1. Core
-2. https://steamcommunity.com/workshop/filedetails/?id=960196012]Combat Extended (Optional, but highly recommended.
+2. [Combat Extended](https://steamcommunity.com/workshop/filedetails/?id=960196012) (Optional, but highly recommended.
 RWP was originally created with Combat Extended in mind, so you could say it&apos;s the way it was meant to be played.)
 3. Rimworld Westernization Project
-[strike]4. https://steamcommunity.com/sharedfiles/filedetails/?id=1386157873]Rimworld Westernization Project + Combat Extended Compatibility Mod (Optional: Use if you intend to play with both Rimworld Westernization Project and Combat Extended together.)[/strike]
+~~4.
+[Rimworld Westernization Project + Combat Extended Compatibility Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1386157873) (Optional: Use if you intend to play with both Rimworld Westernization Project and Combat Extended together.)~~
-5. https://steamcommunity.com/sharedfiles/filedetails/?id=1394392968]Steam World (Optional: Use if you want to give your game a 19th century setting.)
+5. [Steam World](https://steamcommunity.com/sharedfiles/filedetails/?id=1394392968) (Optional: Use if you want to give your game a 19th century setting.)

 If you have any feedback or ideas, please feel free to leave us a comment on the Steam Workshop or the Ludeon Forums.